The Best College Town in Every State

 Brunswick, a town with less than 17,000 residents, is located on the rugged Atlantic Ocean coastline.
 Its main claim to fame is Bowdoin College, ranked a top liberal arts school, that dates all the way back to 1794.

-Maryland: College Park
+Bottom Line: College Park

 The University of Maryland's home base, College Park, is a small town with big-city amenities.
 Located within a commuter train ride from Washington, D.C., residents and students here enjoy cheaper housing than the nation's capital.
 The cheaper rent also attracts restauranteurs and boutiques ready to leave behind D.C.'s high prices.